Alovelia/notes/readme.md

 Such files: require('./containers/d3').default should have at least 2 exports otherwise such modules will be exported in different format and will be invisible.

+14. https://material.io/icons - here we can download any svg icon